sevmorris/debian-post-install-tasks/README.md

 neofetch
 ```

-Create a file to disable the boot message/warning:
+Create a file to suppress the boot message/warning:

 ```console
 touch ~/.hushlogin